nabeelvalley/docs/presentations/jasmineandkarma.md

 ## Conclusion

-* Jasmine is a relatively timple testing tool
+* Jasmine is a relatively simple testing tool
   * Easy to implement on a variety of projects
 * Karma Automates testing
   * Test on multiple places simultaneously